Annie Fitzgerald Stephens

 Annie Elizabeth Fitzgerald Stephens (December 23, 1844 – February 17, 1934) was an American landowner, businesswoman, and political activist.
-She was born to a prominent planting family in Clayton County, Georgia, and grew up on the family plantation, Rural Home.
+She was born to a prominent planting family in Clayton County, Georgia, and grew up on the family plantation Rural Home.
 The daughter of an Irish immigrant, she was a devout Catholic.
 Stephens was involved in real estate endeavors in Atlanta and sued the federal government after General William Tecumseh Sherman's Siege of Atlanta, during the American Civil War, damaged some of her properties.
-Some historians, literary critics, and film critics, including Molly Haskell, consider her to be the inspiration behind the fictional character Scarlett O'Hara, from Stephen's granddaughter, Margaret Mitchell,'s novel Gone with the Wind.
+Some historians, literary critics, and film critics, including Molly Haskell, consider her to be the inspiration behind the fictional character Scarlett O'Hara, from Stephens' granddaughter Margaret Mitchell's novel, Gone with the Wind.

 Early life and family

 Stephens was born Annie Elizabeth Fitzgerald in 1844.
-She was the daughter of Philip Fitzgerald, an Irish Catholic emigrant from County Tipperary who left Ireland with his family after the Irish Rebellion of 1798, and his American wife, Eleanor Avaline McGhan.
+She was the daughter of Philip Fitzgerald, an Irish-Catholic emigrant from County Tipperary who left Ireland with his family after the Irish Rebellion of 1798, and his American wife, Eleanor Avaline McGhan.
 She was one of eight children.
 She was a granddaughter of James Fitzgerald and Margaret O'Donnell.
-Her father became a wealthy member of the planter class, owning a plantation of around 2,471 acres in Clayton County, Georgia, and enslaving thirty-five people.
-Stephens grew up on her family's plantation, which was named "Rural Home", located near Jonesboro, Georgia.
+Her father became a wealthy member of the planter class, owning a plantation of around 2,471 acres in Clayton County, Georgia, and enslaving 35 people.
+Stephens grew up on her family's plantation, which was named Rural Home, located near Jonesboro, Georgia.
 The plantation mansion was a two-story, wooden farm house.
 Her family was one of the first Catholic families in Georgia.
 Stephens was educated at the Fayetteville Academy.

 Civil War and Reconstruction Era

 Stephens was politically active and strong-willed, pushing for legislation by assembling groups of women to petition elected officials.
-She was known to "speak her mind", particularly regarding moral issues that conflicted with her personal principals.
+She was known to "speak her mind", particularly regarding moral issues that conflicted with her personal principles.
 Marianne Walker, the author of Margaret Mitchell and John Marsh: The Love Story Behind Gone With the Wind, describes Stephens as "mean", a "hellion from birth", and "contentious, aggressive, domineering, and outspoken."
 Walker also stated that Stephens' "energy, ego, and determination matched or even exceeded" those of the men in her life.
 She was obsessed with property and land, particularly her stake in her family's plantation, and purchased real estate in Atlanta.
 A landowner, she was known to ride around Jonesboro on a horse to collect rent from her tenants and once sued the U.S. Federal Government for damages incurred to her property during the Siege of Atlanta towards the end of the American Civil War.

 During the war, she spent most of her time in Atlanta and stayed during General William Tecumseh Sherman's March to the Sea.
-Towards the end of the Siege of Atlanta, she returned to Rural Home.
+Toward the end of the Siege of Atlanta, she returned to Rural Home.
 She allegedly demanded, and was granted, protection from the invading Union Army by General Sherman.
 The house was looted, but not destroyed by the army.